flexera-public/policy_templates/security/azure/restrict_rdp_internet/README.md

-# Azure Network Security Groups with inbound 3389 open
+# Azure Network Security Groups With Inbound 3389 Open

 ## What it does

-This policy checks all azure subscriptions for Network Security Groups that have 3389 open to the internet.
+This policy checks all Azure subscriptions for Network Security Groups that have 3389 open to the internet.
+An incident is raised with the offending Network Security Groups if any are found with port 3389 open."

 ## Functional Details

-The policy leverages the Azure API to identify the network security groups which have port 3389 or a port range containing 3389 open to the internet and produces a report on them.
+This policy connects to the Azure Resource Manager API to get a list of Network Security Groups.
+It then checks the rules field of each group to see if any rules are open inbound on port 3389

 ## Input Parameters